kumarharsh/graphql-for-vscode/README.md

 <hr>

 VSCode extension for GraphQL schema authoring & consumption.
+It also works with graphql flavours of Relay-Classic, Relay-Modern, and Apollo framework.

 ![A preview of the extension](https://cdn.rawgit.com/kumarharsh/graphql-for-vscode/master/images/preview.png)